Educational History

 - Research Assistant, Computer Science Department, Carnegie Mellon

-University, Pittsburgh, PA, September 1986 to present.
+University, Pittsburgh, PA, September 1986 to 1994.

 - Summer SEED, Hewlett-Packard , Systems Technology Division,